tomaslin/ratpack-primer/README.md

 As your application grows, it becomes more and more important to separate out bits of code so they can be tested and developed in isolation.

 Ratpack provides a very powerful dependency injection mechanism powered by Google Guice.

-TBD example.

 ##Deploying your application to the Cloud.